 The original bill language would have allowed for more dispensary licenses, allowed medical patients to grown their own cannabis, permitted the smoking of marijuana, and allowed for edibles to be made in baked good or candy form (under the amendments which went into law, only gelatinous cubes and capsules are allowed as edibles).

-Here is a rundown of Utah’s current cannabis guidelines.
-These guidelines are subject to change quickly, we will update as we can:
+Here is a rundown of Utah’s current cannabis guidelines:

 Utah medical marijuana patients may possess up to 113 grams of unprocessed cannabis (flower); or no more than 20 grams of total composite THC in all other medicinal dosage forms.